VedTheKnight/Homomorphic-Encryption-for-k-NN-on-the-cloud/README.md

 The extra files folder contains alternate implementations of various programs not a part of our submissions which I have saved for reference

 The Final Project folder contains the implementation of the paper.
+Completed on of 29-07-2023.